-- 21. This section determines the court to which an application for a female genital mutilation protection order is to be made.
-Subsection (2) provides that applications may be made to the sheriff in whose sheriffdom any person who may become a protected person following the application ordinarily resides.
-If there is no such person, subsection (3) provides that the application may be made to the sheriff in whose sheriffdom any person on whom prohibitions, restrictions or requirements would be imposed by the order ordinarily resides.
+20.25.
+This section determines the court to which an application for a female genital mutilation protection order is to be made.
+Subsection (2)

+provides that applications may be made to the sheriff in whose sheriffdom any person who may become a protected person following the application ordinarily resides.

+21.26.
+If there is no such person, subsection (3) provides that the application may be made to the sheriff in whose sheriffdom any person on whom prohibitions, restrictions or requirements would be imposed by the order ordinarily resides, or where the application is by the local authority, to the sheriff in whose sheriffdom the local authority is situated.

+22.27.
 Subsection (4) provides that in other cases the application is to be made to the sheriff of the sheriffdom of Lothian and Borders at Edinburgh.
-This would cover cases where, for example, the person is not ordinarily resident in Scotland. - 22.
+This would cover cases where, for example, the person is not ordinarily resident in Scotland.

+23.28.
 Subsections (6) to (9) allow for the transfer of proceedings between sheriffdoms.